 All Care Health Center offers check ups, medications, and other support.
 Referrals to dental cleanings may be offered too.
 Call (712) 325-1990.

 A clinic is at Francis House on 1111 North 17th Street.
 A wide range of services are provided by doctors, nurses, and volunteers, ranging from immunizations to xrays and more.
 Some of the medical or dental care is free, but much of it is offered on a sliding fee scale.

 Those are just two examples, and residents of Omaha Nebraska and county county have other providers available to them.
-Find more Douglas County community clinics.
+Find more free Douglas County community clinics.